“Words are just as much a part of a good user experience as effortless interactions and beautiful visuals”.

 Diverse teams, same goal.

-Product Managers interact daily with software engineers, strategists and designers.
-For that, they need to be able to adapt their language to each specialty, understand and offer context on the advancement of projects.
+Cross-functional teams' daily task is to interact with a range of roles and keep a curious and open mind.
+For that, they need to be able to adapt their language, understand and offer context on the advancement of projects.

 An iterative process

-You’d be surprised how counter-intuitive this still seems to some teams.
+You’d be surprised how counter-intuitive this still seems.

-Trial and error goes by much more smoothly when you’re working on short-term projects and making sure their lifespan can exceed two weeks.
-Making sure people like the concept, the design, the way the product works.
+Trial and error goes by much more smoothly when you know your pace.
+Taking the time to make sure people like the concept, the design, the way the product works.

-And internally, this allows breathing time to identify gaps and/or opportunities.
+Internally, this allows breathing time to identify gaps and opportunities.

-More about Content Strategy (again, largely from this article):
+More about Content Strategy (largely from this article):